-What You Need to Know Before Hiring a Consultant for Your Restaurant Operation
+What You Need to Know Before Hiring a Restaurant Consultant

 As with any engagement with an outside company, there are some important considerations that restaurant operators should be careful not to overlook when deciding either to work with a consulting group or when selecting between potential vendors.
 Below we’ll highlight a few watch-out areas and explore ways that you can work with your consulting partner to generate the most value for your business.